COMP1000/COMP1000ModuleExamSampleQuestions/.github/ISSUE_TEMPLATE/2-FP-Advanced.md

 ---
-name: FP Basics
+name: FP Advanced
-about: Ask a question FP basics
+about: Ask a question about FP Advanced
-title: FP Basics
+title: FP Advanced
 labels: ''
 assignees: ''